collective/gatsby-source-plone/docs/plugin_options.md

       // Read more about setup in authentication docs
       token: process.env.TOKEN,

-      // Expands passed compoenents
+      // Expands passed components
-      // Accepts compoenents list as an array
+      // Accepts components list as an array
       // Defaults to ['breadcrumbs', 'navigation']
       expansions: ['breadcrumbs', 'actions'],